open-devsecops/open-devsecops.github.io/docs/course/topic-2-DevOps/chapter-3-containerization/lab/containerization-lab-1.md

 COPY . .
 ```

+{: .info}
+The dot used as a path `.` refers to the current directory.
+When used in the COPY command, the first dot represents the path in the context of your local file system (source), and the second dot represents the path inside the Docker container (destination).
+It translates to "copy everything from the current directory on my local machine to the current directory inside the container."

 **Compiling Static Files:** Let's build the React app to compile static files for production.
 ```Dockerfile
 RUN npm run build
 ```

 **Serving the Application with Nginx:** To serve the static files generated by the build process, we'll use nginx, a high-performance web server.
 This involves setting up a second stage in our Dockerfile that starts with a fresh image.
-This technique, known as a multi-stage build, allows us to keep our final image as lightweight as possible by excluding dependencies from the Node.js build environment.
+This technique, known as a _multi-stage build_, allows us to keep our final image as lightweight as possible by excluding dependencies from the Node.js build environment.

 ```Dockerfile
 # Start a new stage from nginx